The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Discussion

 Next, we compare the results of the LSBG galaxy sample to those of the spectroscopic ``normal'' dwarf sample of \cite{kadofong2020}.
 These dwarfs are drawn from the Sloan Digital Sky Survey (SDSS) and Galaxy And Mass Assembly (GAMA) spectroscopic surveys.
 GAMA, the deeper of these surveys, has an effective surface brightness limit of $\mu_{\rm r, eff} \sim 24$ \sbunits{} \citep{baldry2012}, meaning that the spectroscopic dwarf sample is nearly disjoint in surface brightness with the LSBG samples. \cite{kadofong2020} finds evidence that the intrinsic shape of dwarf galaxies changes as a function of mass -- in particular, that dwarfs at $M_\star \lesssim 10^{8.5}$ are relatively more spheroidal than their higher mass analogs.
 To make a rough estimate of the stellar masses of our LSBG samples, we adopt a singular distance of 60 Mpc for the HSC-SSP sample (as informed by the cross-correlation analysis in Greco et al., in prep.), and estimate the mass-to-light ratio $(M/L)_i$ from the $(g-i)$ colors presented in \cite{greco2018} and the color relations of \cite{bell2003}.
 We find that, for this rough approximation, the mean stellar mass of the HSC-SSP sample is roughly $\log(M_\star/M_\odot)\sim 7.5$.
 Our HSC and DES LSBG samples are thus most similar in stellar mass to the lowest mass bin of $7.5<\log_{10}(\rm M_\star/M_\odot)<8.5$ in \cite{kadofong2020}.
 Indeed, we find that these low mass, high surface brightness dwarfs are relatively oblate and spheroidal, similar to the LSBG samples However, despite being likely more luminous than the HSC and DES samples (see \autoref{f:massfig}), the \hi{}-selected sample is also characterized by oblate spheroidal shapes.
 This is in contrast to the observed mass evolution of normal dwarfs, wherein the higher mass dwarfs maintain well-formed, albeit thick, disks.
 We thus suggest that the LSBGs may be thicker (in C/A) than the equivalent HSB galaxy sample -- this effect is most distinct when considering that the more luminous \hi{}-selected sample is also characterized by oblate spheroidal shapes.
-However, the incompleteness of the HSB sample at low $(M_\star\lesssim 10^8 M_\odot)$ masses and the uncertainties in the stellar mass distribution of the HSC and DES samples suggest that follow-up work should be done to better probe this phenomenon.
+However, the incompleteness of the HSB sample at low $(M_\star\lesssim 10^8 M_\odot)$ masses and the uncertainties in the stellar mass distribution of the HSC and DES samples suggest that \rrr{more complete samples of HSB dwarfs, along with more distance determinations for LSBG dwarfs, are needed to secure this result}.

 Taken all together, the results presented in this work in conjunction with literature results from group/cluster UDGs and normal dwarfs shed new light onto the structure formation of LSBGs.
 First, the concordance of shapes between LSBGs as a function of environment implies that the formation mechanism of cluster and field LSBGs does not produce drastically different intrinsic shapes.
 Second, we suggest that LSBGs and UDGs may be rounder than their HSB counterparts, and possibly unable to support well-formed stellar disks where HSB dwarfs succeed in maintaining them.